Hi, I'm a Native American, and I'm fed up with the appropriation of my culture by those desperate to be trendy, hip, ironic etc.

 Native American societies can and do suffer the socioculturally debilitating effects of spiritual trivialization and appropriation at the hands of the massive larger Euro-immigrant population which has come to dominate literally every other aspect of our existence.
 As Margo Thunderbird, an activist of the Shinnecock Nation, has put it: “They came for our land, for what grew or could be grown on it, for the resources in it, and for our clean air and pure water.
 They stole these things from us, and in the taking they also stole our free ways and the best of our leaders, killed in battle or assassinated.
 And now, after all that, they’ve come for the very last of our possessions; now they want our pride, our history, our spiritual traditions.
 They want to rewrite and remake these things, to claim them for themselves.
 The lies and thefts just never end.”
 Or, as the Oneida scholar Pam Colorado frames the matter:The process is ultimately intended to supplant Indians, even in areas of their own culture and spirituality.
 In the end, non-Indians will have complete power to define what is and what is not Indian, even for Indians.
 We are talking here about a complete ideological/conceptual subordination of Indian people in addition to the total physical subordination they already experience.
 When this happens, the last vestiges of real Indian society and Indian rights will disappear.
 Non-Indians will then claim to “own” our heritage and ideas as thoroughly as they now claim to own our land and resources.

-emilymarie38 asked: Hi there.
+emilymarie38 said: Hi there.
 Somehow I happened upon this blog and have been reading through pages for about an hour.
 I would like to apologize.
 This past Halloween I dressed as a "Native American".
 I was completely unaware of what I was doing.
 I was just a girl dressing up in a cute outfit.
 I had no idea how disrespectful I was being and am embarrassed I didn't see this.
 I know my apology doesn't really do much, but I felt compelled to do so anyways.
 I thank you for opening my eyes to the appropriation around me.

 Thanks.
 This really means a lot.
 Halloween took a lot out of me and I just had to back away from blogging for a while.
 It’s a tough thing to come up against so much opposition, so consistently.
 I really appreciate messages like this, because it gives me hope.
 So thank you.
 It takes some serious courage to re-consider your own actions.
 I wish more people out there could find it in themselves.